-If the consultant has discussed having a boost treatment with you, a "Day Zero appointment" will be given to you.
-This is a practice run for your boost treatment, and is done to check the set up position of the boost.
+You may need to attend for a "Day Zero appointment" prior to starting your radiotherapy.
+This appointment is to complete a run through of the treatment to ensure that there have been no changes since the CT appointment.
+It should also reduce the time you are on the treatment couch on Day 1 of your treatment.
 The appointment for this will be 4-5 days before the start of your radiotherapy treatment.
-If the doctor later decides that a day zero appointment is no longer required, one of the radiographers will telephone you to cancel it and they will confirm your treatment start date
+If this is not required, one of the radiographers will telephone you to cancel it and they will confirm your treatment start date.